Cuttino Mobley: Power (2017–present)

 In 2017, Mobley became the co-captain of Power in the BIG3; a 3-on-3 concept professional basketball league featuring former NBA players and prospects.

 At the end of the 2017 inaugural season Mobley received the Best Dressed Award.

 Coached by hall-of-famer Nancy Lieberman, Mobley and his team became the 2018 BIG3 champions when they defeated 3's Company.

 In 2021, after Corey Maggette's retirement, Mobley took over the role of team captain.

 As of the start of the BIG3 2022 season, Mobley is still a member of Power and is their current team captain.

 Retirement

 On December 10, 2008, Mobley announced his retirement due to hypertrophic cardiomyopathy that was disclosed in a physical exam.
 This is the same heart illness suffered by Reggie Lewis, who died in 1993, and Hank Gathers, who died in 1990.
 Although he retired as a Knick, Mobley did not play a game for the team before retiring.

 On April 5, 2010, the New York Knicks announced Mobley's formal release after the league approved their request for luxury tax relief.

 Personal life

 Mobley is the cousin of former NFL linebacker John Mobley, and the fourth cousin of Michelle Obama.

 In 2008, Mobley was named the recipient of the Philadelphia Sports Writers Association "Native Son" Award.

+In 2023, Mobley periodically works for Fox Sports as a sports analyst.